Oreoluwa-IVT/IoT-Soil-PH-and-Moisture-Mapping-module-Prototype-/README.md

-# Soil Moisture and PH Monitor
+# IoT Soil PH and Moisture Mapping module
-> A Soil pH and moisture logging module.
+> A soil pH and moisture logging module.
 <img src="https://github.com/user-attachments/assets/a2a56503-3629-4138-bb58-be04060bd364" />

 ## 🚩 Table of Contents